lgbouma/rudolf/README.md

 # rudolf

-Rudolf II, of the Rudolphine Tables.
+Rudolf II, of the Rudolphine Tables, which were published in 1627.